sensson/docker-magento2/DOCKER.md

 ```

 This will create a Dockerfile for you that copies the content of the Magento2
 repository into the image `sensson/magento2`.
+Make sure that you run `composer
+install` before `docker build -t company/magento2-core`.

 Commit and push your changes.